gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 **NOTE**: At this time, Terragrunt only supports a single level of `include` blocks.
 That is, Terragrunt will error out if an included config also has an `include` block defined.
 If you are interested in this feature, please follow https://github.com/gruntwork-io/terragrunt/issues/1566 to be notified when nested `include` blocks are supported.

+**Special case for shallow merge**: When performing a shallow merge, all attributes and blocks are merged shallowly with replacement, except for `dependencies` blocks (NOT `dependency` block). `dependencies` blocks are deep merged: that is, all the lists of paths from included configurations are concatenated together, rather than replaced in override fashion.

 Examples: